 Formulate

-Formulate presents users with standalone entry points into the tools and wizards needed to create calculations an build business logic to drive analytic projects.
-Usually, its accessed by pro users wanting to build more advanced elements, versus using the point-and-click experiences found in Discover.
+Formulate presents users with standalone entry points into the tools and wizards needed to create calculations and build business logic to drive analytic projects.
+Usually, it's accessed by Pro users wanting to build more advanced elements, versus using the point-and-click experiences found in Discover.

 Formulate vs Discover Calculations